mayhathaway/systems-final/README.md

   - Signals (ctrl-c) from users will be processed in order to close chatlogs and remove unfinished games
   - Memory allocation will be used when creating structs that hold username/password information
 - #### Breakdown of work
   - May Hathaway:
-  - Lei Lin:
+  - Lei Lin: Games, private messaging
   - Sasha Wald: Creation of chat functionality + username & password system
 - #### Timeline
   - 1/14: Completion of basic system which allows clients to chat with each other